Non-Convex Global Optimization as an Optimal Stabilization Problem: Convergence Rates: Global convergence and stabilization

 We are now ready to state and prove our main convergence result.
-It shows that a (quasi-)optimal trajectory of the control problem \eqref{OCP}) converges exponentially fast to the set of global minimizers $\mathfrak{M}$.
+It shows that a (quasi-)optimal trajectory of the control problem \eqref{OCP} converges exponentially fast to the set of global minimizers $\mathfrak{M}$, and that the corresponding objective values converge exponentially fast to the global minimum $\underline{f}$.

 \begin{theorem} For a given $x\in\mathbb{R}^{n}$, let $y_{x}^{\alpha_{\varepsilon}}(\cdot)$ be a quasi-optimal trajectory for problem \eqref{OCP}.
-Suppose the following: \begin{enumerate}[label = -] \item Assumptions \ref{f: nice}, \ref{f: has min}, and \ref{f: stab} are satisfied, and $\;\mathfrak{M}$ is compact. \item Assumption \ref{quasi opt cost} holds, with $\eta(\cdot)$ s.t. $\;\|\eta\|_{\infty} < 1- \lambda/K$, $\;K=\mathfrak{c}_{1}/(2C_{2})$, and $\varepsilon_{\circ}\geq0$. \item Assumption \ref{QG} holds with some constants $\mathbf{r}>0$ and $0<\mathfrak{c}_{1}\leq \mathfrak{c}_{2}<\infty$. \end{enumerate} Then there exist $\lambda>0$ small and $\tau = \tau(\mathbf{r},\varepsilon_{\circ}, \lambda,\|\eta\|_{\infty})>0$ such that $\; \forall\,t\geq\tau$
+Suppose the following: \begin{enumerate}[label = -] \item Assumptions \ref{f: nice}, \ref{f: has min}, and \ref{f: stab} are satisfied, and $\;\mathfrak{M}$ is compact. \item Assumption \ref{quasi opt cost} holds, with $\eta(\cdot)$ s.t. $\;\|\eta\|_{\infty} < 1- \lambda/K$, $\;K=\mathfrak{c}_{1}/(2C_{2})$, and $\varepsilon_{\circ}\geq0$. \item Assumption \ref{QG} holds with some constants $\mathbf{r}>0$ and $0<\mathfrak{c}_{1}\leq \mathfrak{c}_{2}<\infty$. \end{enumerate} Then, there exist $\lambda>0$ small and $\tau = \tau(\mathbf{r},\varepsilon_{\circ}, \lambda,\|\eta\|_{\infty})>0$, such that $\; \forall\,t\geq\tau$,